paulroub/todo.txt-recurring-tasks/README.md

-An add-on for Gina Trapani's [todo.txt][todotxt] script, allowing the automatic addition of recurring tasks to the todo list.
+An add-on for Gina Trapani's [todo.txt](https://github.com/ginatrapani/todo.txt-cli) script, allowing the automatic addition of recurring tasks to the todo list.

 Once installed, the `todo.sh recur` command should be run from a `cron` job (or other scheduler), once a day.
 Any tasks applicable to the current date will be appended to the todo list (if they're not already present).

 The recurring tasks are pulled from a `recur.txt` file, living in the same directory as `todo.txt`.
 Each line in `recur.txt` has the syntax:

     [week[,week ...] ] day : task